guilhermeprokisch/see/README.md

 There are several ways to install smd:

-## Installation

-There are several ways to install smd:

 ### 1. Install prebuilt binaries via shell script (Recommended)

 The easiest and fastest way to install smd is by using our shell script: